 Understanding the catalogue records and using the field labels.
 The following field labels or sections listed and described below are found in each of the catalogue records.
 By using codes as one option, you can search keywords just in those fields or sections of the record in the default search screen.
 Alternately you could use the Advanced Search option tab.

 *Exception - Archival Reference Number: The catalogue has a field or section in each record for an Archival Reference Number, which provides the catalogue reference number from the institution holding the originals of published material we hold.
 It is suggested generally to use, instead of codes below, the first letter and number grouping, with no space between.
 Example is wanting to search for a collection you know comes from Britain's National Archives and found in the War Office (WO) department with their reference number WO 12/8741 - better to type "WO12"without the specific volume number; another example is material from Library and Archives Canada MG 23, C6, for more successful search, only type "MG23."

 |Label:||Description:||Example of use:|

-|category||Categories of Loyalist Collection: church, family, military, public, or special||category:family|
+|category||Categories of The Collection: church, family, military, public, or special collections||category:family|

-|contents||Description of document contents||contents:"powers of attorney"|
+|contents||Description of contents||contents:"powers of attorney"|

 |database_id||ID number in Loyalist Db||database_id:531|

-|originals||Location of original document||originals:"brome county historical society"|
+|originals||Location of original documents||originals:"brome county historical society"|